-The survey approach of these studies was focused on the need to update information on the benthic habitats within and surrounding the Ports of Hay Point and Mackay, and re-establish an annual long-term seagrass monitoring program.
-The long-term monitoring approach is based on periodic re-assessments of all seagrasses within the region (every 3 years) with a subset of representative areas monitored annually in the intervening years.
-This same approach is used as part of NQBP's other long-term seagrass programs in the Ports of Weipa and Abbot Point and elsewhere in other Queensland ports.
-The three year cycle would begin with these baseline surveys conducted in 2014.
+The survey approach of these studies was focused on the need to update information on the benthic habitats within and surrounding the Port of Hay Point and re-establish an annual long-term seagrass monitoring program.
 Annual surveys would be conducted between September and December to capture seagrasses at their likely seasonal peak in distribution and abundance and would also facilitate comparison with the previous surveys conducted in the area in 2004, 2010 and 2011.